 - Linking your observation: Since Matters allows you to link your observation to already published papers either at Matters or elsewhere, we ask you to specify if your manuscript that you are currently submitting is a standalone observation (this is the first article on this topic that you submit to Matters) or a follow-up (this is a subsequent work that you are following up on a study already published – by you - in Matters).
 To link your observation to a published article, please “pick an observation” that it is related to and use either DOI or search manually and link them.
 Once linked, you can then specify the nature of the link: If yours is a confirmatory or contradictory study related to the linked article, or if it is simply continuing the study.
 We also publish negative data, resources, big data and case studies, and you can specify these categories as well.

 - From Abstract to Conclusions, our form follows a standard format, and the guidelines are given for each section.
-Be precise, be concise and for the introduction, cite appropriate references.
-We recommend you cite one or two reviews to introduce the topic instead of writing a lengthy review as introduction.
+Be precise and be concise.
+We recommend you cite one or two reviews to introduce the topic instead of writing a lengthy review as an introduction.
 The other sections are self-explanatory.

 - For uploading Videos, Tables and other supplementary information, please use the “Supplementary data” tab on the figure panel.